vineethkumarv/sv-wiki/Structure-and-Union.md

  **Output:**

-**Note**: Without using 'Typedef' in unpacked structure, value initialization can only be done in one line itself.
-Otherwise it will show  compile error.
+**Note**: Without using 'Typedef'  and if we try to initialize the values line by line using alternate  method (Refer Alternate method to assign values), it will show  compile error.
+Without typedef, value initialization can only be done in one line itself.

 ![unpack ](https://user-images.githubusercontent.com/110484152/187841989-ba37f227-09dd-4f8e-a9d4-715be7962493.png)
                                                      Fig 3: Compile error when not using typedef